mrc-ide/hiv-inference-website/content/authors/mattthomas/_index.md

 - Team
 ---

-Matthew Thomas a Visiting Researcher in the Department of Infectious Disease Epidemiology at Imperial College London and a Postdoctoral Research Fellow at the University of Exeter.
-His research interests are spatial and spatio-temporal statistics and the implementation of Bayesian hierarchical models with applications in the environment and public health.
-Matthew's current research within the HIV Inference Group include estimating district-level circumcision rates and coverage in sub-Saharan Africa and modelling facility-level attendance for anti-retroviral treatment in Malawi.
+Matt is a Lecturer in Environmental Intelligence at the Met Office and University of Exeter's Joint Centre of Excellence in Environmental Intelligence.
+He is also a Visiting Researcher in the Department of Infectious Disease Epidemiology at Imperial College London.
+His research interests lie in spatial and spatio-temporal statistics and the implementation of Bayesian hierarchical models with applications in the environment and public health.
+Matt's current research within the HIV Inference Group include estimating district-level circumcision rates and coverage in sub-Saharan Africa and modelling facility-level attendance for anti-retroviral treatment in Malawi.